 - Emotional and mental health needs.
 These questions cover ways in which a CNA should deal with patients with mental health issues as well as how to best ensure their emotional health.

 - Legal and ethical behavior.
 These questions will quiz your knowledge of the legal and ethical responsibilities that come along with being a CNA, including a knowledge of the Patient’s Bill of Rights.

 Nearly every state in the U.S. has a similar format to their CNA Test.
 Some CNA exams are administered by a third party test vendor, such as Pearson Vue.
 Other states have their CNA tests handled by the department or bureau within the state that is responsible for the CNA Registry within that state.
 (For example, the Department of Health and Human Services).

-CNA tests generally have two sections, a written (or oral) section and a clinical skills section.
+CNA tests generally have two sections, a written (or oral) section and a clinical skills section (learn more about how to practice for the CNA skills test).
 The CNA practice tests provided above are designed to help aspiring CNA candidates practice the written section of the exam.
 The written part of the CNA exam is critical as some states require a passing grade on this test before moving onto the clinical skills exam.
-Generally, there are a set of 60 to 80 questions that are on CNA tests, with a timed elements.
-The content of the questions pertains to the various skills and protocol that CNA candidates will learn in their respective CNA training modules.
+Generally, there are a set of 60 to 80 questions that are on CNA tests, with timed elements.
+The content of the questions pertains to the various skills and protocols that CNA candidates will learn in their respective CNA training modules.